If you a planning to do a lot of work that involves shaping wood, buying or hiring a Router can be a good investment.

 Cutting a Parallel Groove

 1. To cut a groove parallel to the edge of the board, you will need to attach the guide fence supplied with the Router.
-This attaches to the sole plate using the guide plate and winged screws provided.
+This is attached to the sole plate using the guide plate and winged screws provided.

 Mark where you want the groove to be cut on the wood and use this mark to set the position of the guide plate and guide fence.
 Set your required cutting depth using the method above.